fabiangunzinger/online-experiments/chapters/limitations_criticism.md

   publisher={British Medical Journal Publishing Group}
 }

-## RCT critique of Deaton and co.
+## RCT critique of Deaton and Cartwright

-- Read and understand critique of Deaton and coauthors, read also Imbens' response and overall understand debate here and develop my own thoughts.
+- Read and understand critique of deaton2018understanding, read also Imbens' response (imbens2018understanding) and overall understand debate here and develop my own thoughts.
 - How does this relate to tech?

 - Summary from @stevenson2024cause (see paper for more details and comprehensive list of sources)